Ircama/ELM327-emulator/README.md

                         Set the scenario used by ELM327-emulator.
   -n INET_PORT, --net INET_PORT
                         Set the INET socket port used by ELM327-emulator.
+  -i INTERFACE, --interface INTERFACE
+                        Set the local network interface address used by the TCP/IP server (option -n).
+It defaults to 127.0.0.1, so that only applications running on this host can connect; use 0.0.0.0 (IPv4) or :: (IPv6) to accept connections from other devices on the network.
   -H INET_FORWARD_HOST, --forward_host INET_FORWARD_HOST
                         Set the INET host used by ELM327-emulator.when forwarding the client interaction to a remote OBD-II port.
   -N INET_FORWARD_PORT, --forward_port INET_FORWARD_PORT